AlexBuzaev75/doc-to-pdf-converter/README.md

 cd doc-to-pdf-converter
 ```

-Open the project in Delphi 10.4 or later, build and run.
+Open the project in Delphi, build and run.

 ## Usage